-If you still have questions and concerns after reviewing the FAQs, contact your One Stop Specialist on the campus where you attend.
-If you’re a fully online student, call and set up a phone or virtual meeting.
+If you still have questions and concerns after reviewing the FAQs, contact your One Stop Specialist via phone or virtual meeting.
 For financial aid forms, visit the Resources page.

 Our university is committed to providing an accessible experience for all students navigating our services or trying to obtain important information about their financial aid.
 If you are experiencing technical barriers in navigating the financial aid system to getting information you need, please contact your UMass Global One Stop Specialist for assistance.